- There are reasons for and against boosting a post.

-When it comes to a strong capture point, make it something they want – in verbiage they understand – something powerful.
-I gave you some ideas above and those can take the form of webinars, checklists, ebooks, a how-to video, a training article, etc.
+When it comes to a strong capture process, make it something they want – in verbiage they understand – something powerful.

 The second thing you’ll want is a well written post

 (meaning the Facebook status update you want to boost.)
-It should be less than about 225 characters (that’s what will show without readers having to click “see more” not to mention there is hard data to suggest that the short the status update, the more likely it is to be engaged with) and it should address a want or need, even better if it addresses a pain point your consumer has.
+It should be less than about 225 characters (that’s what will show without readers having to click “see more” not to mention there is hard data to suggest that the shorter the status update, the more likely it is to be engaged with) and it should address a want or need, even better if it addresses a pain point your consumer has, in a positive way.

 The third thing you’ll want is a great image for the post.

 You’ve got to own the graphic so don’t head over to google and think you can just use an image you find there.
 You do not own those images, you have absolutely zero legal right to use them.
 That’s stealing (aka copyright infringement.)
 Just don’t go there.
 Don’t delude yourself either.
 It’s stealing.
 Plain and simple.
 If you don’t believe me, do it and suffer the financial consequences later (and let me tell you, those consequences could destroy your entire online presence).

 It’s not that hard and quite frankly, if you don’t have a smart phone with a decent camera, as a real estate agent, you need to upgrade.
 Your consumers want to see photos of your area, whether they are scenery photos, architectural photos, selfies from around your area, whatever.
 If you don’t want to take your own photos, go to places like Shutterstock and purchase a photo to use.